 - (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (i) (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has a regular programme of physical verification of its Property, Plant and Equipment by which all property, plant and equipment are verified once in a three years.
 In accordance with this programme, all property, plant and equipment were verified during the previous year.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification in the previous year, - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deed of immovable property disclosed in the financial statements are held in the name of the Company.
+No material discrepancies were noticed on such verification in the previous year. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deed of immovable property disclosed in the financial statements are held in the name of the Company.
 However, original title deed is under lien with banks for the loan facilities availed by the Company.
 Therefore, we could not verify those title deed.
-However, we have received independent confirmation from security trustee appointed by the banks, who confirmed that they are holding the title deed of the immovable property. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment or intangible assets or both during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The inventory, has been physically verified by the management during the year.
-In our opinion, the frequency of such verification is reasonable and procedures and coverage as followed by management were appropriate.
-No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been sanctioned any working capital limits in excess of five crore rupees in aggregate from banks and financial institutions on the basis of security of current assets at any point of time of the year.
-Accordingly, clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any investments or provided any guarantee or granted any advances in the nature of loans, secured or unsecured, to companies, firms, limited liability partnership or any other parties during the year.
-The Company has granted loan and security to the companies during the year, in respect of which the requisite information is as below.
-The Company has not granted any loans, secured or unsecured, to firms, limited liability partnership or any other parties during the year. - (a) Based on the audit procedures carried on by us and as per the information and explanations given to us the Company has provided loans or security to any other entities as below:
+However, we have received independent confirmation from security trustee appointed by the banks, who confirmed that they are holding the title deed of the immovable property. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment or intangible assets or both during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The company does not hold physical inventories.
+Accordingly, clause 3(ii)(a) of the Order is not applicable. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been sanctioned any working capital limits in excess of five crore rupees in aggregate from banks and financial institutions on the basis of security of current assets at any point of time of the year.
+Accordingly, clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any investments, provided guarantee or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, limited liability partnerships or any other parties during the year.
+The Company has provided security to Company during the year in respect of which the requisite information is as below.
+The Company has not provided any security to firms, limited liability partnerships or any other parties during the year. - (a) Based on the audit procedures carried on by us and as per the information and explanations given to us the Company has given security to companies as below: